-All the TDP discrepancies were resolved.
-The Technical Data Package for the Hart Verity Voting 2.2.1 voting system was found to comply with the standards.
-A jurisdiction would be able to deploy the Hart Verity Voting 2.2.1 voting system using the TDP.
-Results of the PCA documentation review are detailed in Attachments E1-E4.
+The Technical Data Package for the Hart Verity Voting 2.2.2 voting system was found to comply with the standards.
+A jurisdiction would be able to deploy the Hart Verity Voting 2.2.2 voting system using the TDP.